-- The examination is a summative, criterion referenced, assessment based on the objectives listed above - Candidates will be marked on their ability to demonstrate their skills through case presentation and discussion of their own cases with the Examiners on the day of the examination - The Examiners maintain standardisation using a marking sheet and a robust marking system - A report from the candidate's Seminar Leader will be requested on receiving an Examination Application Form.
-It will be taken into account as supportive evidence - The IPM examinations are constantly under review and development.
-Only the most recent examination Guidelines apply - All case presentations and discussions will be audio recorded during the examination.
-The recordings will be retained securely and confidentially by the IPM administrator for reference in the event of complaint and for the purposes of exam development and examiner training
+- the examination is a formative assessment based on the objectives listed above. - candidates will be marked on their ability to demonstrate their skills through case presentation and discussion of their own cases with the Examiners on the day of the examination. - the Examiners maintain standardisation using a marking sheet, a robust marking system and examiner marking exercises for calibration. - a report from the candidate's Seminar Leader will be requested on receiving an Examination Application Form. - the IPM examinations are constantly under review and development.
+Only the most recent examination Guidelines apply. - all case presentations and discussions will be audio recorded during the examination.
+The recordings will be retained securely and confidentially by the IPM administrator for reference in the event of complaint and for the purposes of exam development and Examiner training.